Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach: Results and Discussions

 \subsubsection{Equation of state at T=0}

 In this section, we delve into the $T=0$ axis of the QCD phase diagram, which is approximated by matter in the interior of fully evolved (beyond the proto-neutron star stage) neutron stars.
 At $T=0$, the EoS elucidates the intricate relationship between various thermodynamic properties of matter within a neutron star and can help to reveal the relevant microscopic degrees of freedom.
-Leptons (electrons and muons) are included through chemical equilibrium, i.e., $\mu_e=\mu_\mu=-\mu_Q$, where $\mu_Q$ is determined by ensuring charge neutrality. $\mu_S$ is set to zero, since strangeness is allowed to increase.
+Leptons (electrons and muons) are included through chemical equilibrium, i.e., $\mu_e=\mu_\mu=-\mu_Q$, where $\mu_Q$ is determined by ensuring electric charge neutrality. $\mu_S$ is set to zero, since strangeness is allowed to increase.

 In \cref{fig:EoS_nB}, we present pressure versus number density at $T=0$ for four different configurations (one shown also with hyperons).
 As previously discussed, our model incorporates a deconfinement potential (see Eq.\ \ref{eq:U_Phi}) designed to transition between hadronic and quark contributions.
-In the figure, for each coupling scheme, we observe an increase in Fermi pressure within the hadronic system as the number density rises, ultimately culminating in a strong first-order phase transition.
+In the figure, for each coupling scheme, we observe an increase in Fermi pressure within the hadronic system as the number density rises, ultimately culminating in a strong first-order phase transition (where the horizontal line can be identified with a Maxwell construction, noting that the two extremes in each curve correspond to the same $\mu_B$~\cite{Hempel:2013tfa}).
 This transition results in a substantial increase in number density as the pressure surges in the quark regime.
 Within our newly proposed parametrization, by adjusting the quark couplings to $\Phi$ i.e. $g_{q\Phi}$, we arrive at a smaller (more realistic) number density jump during the phase transition compared to the old C4 scheme.